slurpy-films/probescript/readme.md

 ```

 ## For Loops
-The for loop syntax in ProbeScript is unique.
+The for loop syntax in probescript is unique.
 You create a for loop with the for keyword.
 After the for keyword you need parentheses.
-In the for loop there are 3 sections: declarations, conditions, and updates, similar to any language with C-like syntax, but in ProbeScript, they are divided by commas instead of semicolons, since semicolons are optional in ProbeScript.
+In the for loop there are 3 sections: declarations, conditions, and updates, similar to any language with C-like syntax, but in probescript, they are divided by commas instead of semicolons, since semicolons are optional in probescript.
 If you need more than one declaration, condition or update, you can put them in parentheses and divide them with commas.
 Example:
 ```probe
 // Example with one of each
 for (var i = 0, i < 10, i++) {